jdoleary/Spellmasons/docs/TasksCurrent.md

 - Make sure there is always a path to the portal (or make obstacles destroyable)
 - Allow for restoring mana mid cast with something like mana steal
 - Brad:
-    - How to disinsentivize skipping the level with swap
     - How to communicatge the extra cost that distance adds to mana
 - todo: Make "mana cost" icon on cards allow for health cost (for spells such as mana steal)
     - Bug: Mana steal costs mana, it shouldn't!!